Classical Greek: an introduction for absolute beginners

 How will I be taught, and will there be any work outside the class?

-The course will combine the study of Classical Greek language with the study of original inscriptions in Greek using images from the British Museum Collection.
+The course will combine classroom work with the study of original inscriptions in Classical Greek from the British Museum Collection.
 The activities will follow the traditional approach but will aim at a high level of student interaction with pair and group work.
 Students are expected to participate in the activities and to do homework every week.

 Are there any other costs?
 Is there anything I need to bring?

-You may also consider purchasing a copy of Reading the Past – Greek Inscriptions by B.F.Cook ISBN 0-520-06113b or 9780520061132, published by the University of Californa/British Museum and available via the Internet.
+You may also consider buying (but the purchase is optional) a copy of Reading the Past – Greek Inscriptions by B.F.Cook ISBN 0-520-06113b or 9780520061132, published by the University of Californa/British Museum and available online.

 When I've finished, what course can I do next?

-The tutor will be able to advise you on a progression course.
+A progression course at City Lit.
+The tutor will be able to advise you.

 I graduated in Classics and trained as a Language and Classics teacher at Pembroke College Oxford and at Exeter University.
 I have forty years' experience as an English Language teacher and Programme Manager in Further Education.
 Since 2000 I have worked as a Tour Guide for English Language students at the Victoria and Albert Museum and the British Museum.
 At the British Museum I also offer workshops for children on Ancient Greek and Egyptian Life, and I have taught on the Museum's Iraq Emergency Programme training Iraqi Archaeologists.
 I have taught Classics in Primary and Secondary schools and privately since 1983, and I have been a Tutor in Classics at City Lit since 2012.
 At City Lit I teach Latin and Greek classes both at Keeley Street and as part of the City Lit's partnership with the British Museum.
 I am currently leading a project to record an audio facility for the Cambridge University Press 2016 edition of Reading Latin - the course-book used in most City Lit Latin courses.
 I try to include speaking and listening work in my classes, thus following the students' stated preference for hearing how we think Latin and Greek were spoken in Classical times.